Jan Baptist van Fornenburgh

-Jan Baptist van Fornenburgh (1585 in Antwerp – 1650 in The Hague), was a Dutch Golden Age flower painter.
+Jan Baptist van Fornenburgh (1585 in Antwerp – 1650 in the Hague) was a Dutch Golden Age flower painter.

-According to the RKD he signed his works with a monogram "IBVF" or sometimes just "IB".
+According to the Netherlands Institute for Art History, the artist signed his works with a monogram; sometimes "IBVF" and sometimes "IB".
 He worked in Amsterdam and Vianen, as well as the Hague, where he became a member of the Confrerie Pictura in 1629.
 He was a follower of Balthasar van der Ast and Jacob de Gheyn II.

 Work

-In addition to flowers, van Fornenburgh also painted dead birds and fruits or objects, both in oil and in watercolor on parchment.
+In addition to flowers, van Fornenburgh painted dead birds, fruits and other objects, in oil or watercolour, on parchment.